Ming Cult

-Background in the novel
+Fictional history

-In The Heaven Sword and Dragon Saber, the Ming Cult is also known as the "Cult of Mani" to martial artists in the jianghu but its more common name is "Mo Jiao", which literally means "Demonic Cult".
+In The Heaven Sword and Dragon Saber, the Ming Cult is also known as the "Cult of Mani" or "Demonic Cult" in the wulin (martial artists' community).
 The cult originated in Persia and spread to China in the seventh century.

-The cult is secretive and conducts its activities far away from the eyes of other sects in the wulin ("martial artists' community").
-Its founding principles also deviate largely from other sects.
-While others typically seek to achieve a dominant position in the wulin, the Ming Cult strongly adheres to its faith and laws, which revolve around the notion of "delivering humankind from suffering and eliminating evil".
-This is aptly summed up in a mantra widely repeated by its members, which goes:
+The cult is highly secretive and conducts its activities out of sight of the rest of the wulin.
+Its founding principles also deviate largely from other martial arts sects.
+While other sects typically seek to become a leading sect in the wulin, the Ming Cult strongly adheres to its mission of "delivering humankind from suffering and eliminating evil".
+This is aptly summed up in a mantra repeated by its members:

-The blazing holy flame burns my withered body.
+"The blazing Holy Flame burns my withered body.
 Life is lamentable, but death is also painful.
-Only with the brightness can we do good and exterminate evil.
+Only with the Brightness can we do good and exterminate evil.
 Joy and sorrow will all become dirt and dust eventually.
 Pity the people of my world!
 They face many hardships indeed!
 Pity the people of my world!
-They face many hardships indeed!
+They face many hardships indeed!"

-The cult is actually a righteous sect and not an evil cult as it is perceived in the wǔlín.
-Though it was welcomed during the Tang dynasty, it faces persecution later on by the government during the Song dynasty due to slanderous remarks made by its enemies in the imperial court.
-Apart from that, many martial artists and sects in the wǔlín who are unaware of the cult's real motives due to its conservative nature often speculate that it is inherently evil and start spreading rumors.
-The cult's image in society and in the wǔlín is adversely affected and marred, and it often struggles to survive in the face of powerful rivals who seek to destroy it.
+Despite its poor reputation in the wulin, the cult is not "evil" or "demonic".
+Though it was welcomed during the Tang dynasty (618–907), it faced government persecution during the Song dynasty (960–1279) when people started spreading rumours about how it was a heretical or "unorthodox" cult corrupting the masses.

-During the Yuan dynasty, the Ming Cult starts a rebellion to overthrow the corrupt Yuan government and restore peace and order.
-However, its objective is not echoed by other sects and the common people; conversely, it faces hostility from them.
-The six leading orthodox sects in the wǔlín – Shaolin, Wudang, Emei, Kunlun, Kongtong and Mount Hua – form an alliance to attack the cult at its headquarters on Bright Peak.
+During the Yuan dynasty (1271–1368), the Ming Cult started a rebellion to overthrow the corrupt government and save the people.
+Yet, it receives no support from other martial arts sects, and instead faces hostility from them.
+Towards the end of the Yuan dynasty, the six leading "orthodox" sects in the wulin – Wudang, Shaolin, Emei, Kunlun, Kongtong, and Mount Hua – form an alliance to attack the cult at its base on Bright Peak in the Kunlun Mountains.

-The Ming Cult's newly elected leader, Zhang Wuji, resolves the conflict and opens the cult to the wǔlín for the first time.
-Views and attitudes towards the cult start to change for the better, and the cult earns strong support in its mission to topple the Yuan government.
-Zhang Wuji eventually passes the leadership of the Ming Cult to Yang Xiao and retires from the jianghu.
+The Ming Cult's new leader, Zhang Wuji, fends off the attack and resolves the conflict, making the cult more open to the wulin for the first time.
+Through his efforts, the wulins views of and attitudes towards the Ming Cult start to improve, and the wulin gradually shows support for the cult in resisting the corrupt government.
+Zhang Wuji eventually passes the leadership of the Ming Cult to Yang Xiao and retires from the wulin.
 Zhu Yuanzhang, a minor leader in the cult, betrays his fellows and unites all rebel factions in China under his control.
 He ultimately topples the Yuan dynasty, defeats his rivals such as Chen Youliang, and establishes the Ming dynasty.